 Another category is also included with this Collection: Notable Individuals.
 These are people significantly associated with the Catholic Church who have not been canonized but contributed in outstanding ways to the church.

 G. K. Chesterton is one Notable Individual.

 The Collection has two autographs of G. K. Chesterton, featured here.

 The first is a small autographed sketch of G. K. Chesterton.

 The second is his signature from an envelope.

-In today’s Gospel, Jesus prays, saying: “I speak this in the world so that they may share my joy completely.”
+In this Gospel passage, Jesus prays, saying: “I speak this in the world so that they may share my joy completely.”

 Sadness of soul follows from the heaviness of self-regard, a sadness and weight that precludes real union with the other.
 Joy, on the other hand, must be the principal “emotion” shared by the Trinitarian persons, since their life is nothing but self-forgetting love.
 Joy, a concomitant of that ecstasy, is the mark of anyone caught in the loop of grace and the gift of Jesus Christ to his Church.